Explore other offices & services

 North America, contemporary mythology, human evolution and adaptation

 Social anthropology, migration and diasporas, food systems, China

 Family and kinship, gender, history and anthropology, China

 Anthropology and Sociology provide a comparative framework for interpreting and explaining human social behavior.
-Although each discipline arose in response to different historical circumstances which have resulted in somewhat different traditions of emphasis and approach, the two fields draw from a common body of theory and, increasingly, a common toolkit of research methods.
-For these reasons, the department presents the two disciplines as interdependent.
+Although each discipline arose in response to different historical circumstances which resulted in somewhat different traditions of emphasis and approach, the two fields draw from a common body of theory and, often, a common toolkit of research methods.
+For these reasons, the department presents Anthropology and Sociology as interdependent.